PennLINC/xcp_d/docs/workflows.rst

 The interpolated BOLD data and confounds are then detrended with a linear model.
 This step also mean-centers the BOLD data and confounds over time.
-The mean will be added back into the BOLD data after nuisance regression, as the mean value drives the scale of the ALFF outputs.

 Detrending is only applied if confound regression is enabled (i.e., if ``--nuisance-regressors`` is not ``none``).